Namwanza/Personal-Diary-Management-System/README.md

 # Personal Diary Management System

- Markup : 1.
-In this console application, you can;
+         1. In this console application, you can;
               1. add
               2. view
               3. edit